 This page serves as directory to an encyclopedic study of the Millers Falls Company, a hand tool manufacturer once located in Western Massachusetts.
 The site features a company history, biographies of figures associated with the business, guides to some of the its hand tools and an illustrated list of publications it distributed.
 A Massachusetts-based entity until 1982, the firm was incorporated as the Millers Falls Manufacturing Company in 1868, was renamed the Millers Falls Company in 1872 and became a division of Ingersoll-Rand in 1962.
 Operations were relocated to New Jersey in 1982 following a leveraged buyout.

-The pages at oldtoolheaven.com also contain information on the hand tools of a number of hardware businesses that were either absorbed by the Millers Falls Falls Company or affiliated with it in some way.
-Notable among these are the Goodell-Pratt Company, the Langdon Mitre Box Company, and the various enterprises of Charles H. Amidon and Quimby S. Backus.
-The tools manufactured by these firms were of excellent quality.
-Like Millers Falls products, they are valued by collectors and woodworkers.
+The pages at oldtoolheaven.com include information on the history and tools of a number of hardware businesses that were either absorbed by the Millers Falls Falls Company or affiliated with it in some way.
+Notable among these are the Goodell-Pratt Company; the Langdon Mitre Box Company; Gunn, Amidon & Company and the various enterprises of Charles H. Amidon and Quimby S. Backus.
+The tools manufactured by these latter firms were of excellent quality, and like Millers Falls products, they are prized by collectors of antique tools and woodworkers alike.

 Although the company's hand-powered woodworking tools are emphasized here, the firm manufactured and distributed precision tools, mechanics' tools and power tools as well.
 The site's emphasis on hand planes, bit braces, drills, miter boxes, screwdrivers and the like can be deceiving.
 Those using these pages should be aware that for the last forty to fifty years of its existence, the operation was dependent on the success of its electric tools.